levsha149/CLI-app/README.md

 <h3>Project structure:</h3>

 I tried to follow basic namespace and OOP logic.
-Main "src" folder contains next folders:
+Main <b>/src</b> folder contains next folders:

 - <b>components</b> - contains main application components.

-- <b>controllers</b> - each controller connects certain command with certain Parser (business logic).
-If you'll need another command for, let's say, PDF conversion, PDF controller should be extended from BaseController class.
+- <b>controllers</b> - each controller connects certain command with certain Parser class (business logic).
+If you'll need another command for, let's say, PDF conversion, a PDF controller should be extended from BaseController class.

 - <b>helpers</b> - auxillary logic, such as printing different stuff in CLI (Printer class) and registration of new commands and controllers (Registrator class).
-New printer and registrator classes can be extended from these basic classes, if need be.
+New printer and registrator classes can be extended from these basic classes if needed.

 - <b>parsers</b> - parsers for different file types, they contain the conversion logic.
 Think of them as equivalent to Models in MVC paradigm.
 Each new file type will require new parser, extended from BaseParser class.